Ram Kadam: Social service

 He started free 'odomos' distribution to watchmen, liftmen working night shifts in Mumbai.
 He has also organized pilgrimage tour to Tirupati and driving classes for youngsters registering as first time voters.

 Kashi Pilgrimage

 He will organize free pilgrimage tour to Kashi for 51,000 elderly people.
 In past also, he has organized pilgrimage tours of approximately 175,000 people to Kashi, Ajmer Sharif, Palitana, Nashik Shirdi.

 Dahi Handis

 He organizes Dahi Handis with highest prize in Mumbai.
 His Dahi Handi events are always visited by Bollywood stars like Ranveer Singh, Arjun Rampal and Neha Dhupia in the past.

 Jalyukta Shivir

-He is instrumental in bringing water trains Jaldoot to Latur during 2015 drought.
+He is said to have been instrumental in bringing water trains from Jaldoot to Latur during the 2015 drought.
 He undertook several works of Jalyukta Shivir.
-He is one of the best youth faces.